tidy-finance/website/docs/10_introduction.md

 ## # A tibble: 1 x 2
 ##   expected_ret[,1] volatility[,1]
 ##              <dbl>          <dbl>
-## 1          0.00817         0.0315
+## 1          0.00839         0.0314
 ```

 Note that the *monthly* volatility of the minimum variance portfolio is of the same order of magnitude as the *daily* standard deviation of the individual components.
 Thus, the diversification benefits in terms of risk reduction are tremendous!

 Next, we set out to find the weights for a portfolio that achieves three times the expected return of the minimum variance portfolio.
-However, mean-variance investors are not interested in any portfolio that achieves the required return, but rather in the efficient portfolio, i.e., the portfolio with the lowest standard deviation.
+However, mean-variance investors are not interested in any portfolio that achieves the required return but rather in the efficient portfolio, i.e., the portfolio with the lowest standard deviation.
 If you wonder where the solution $\omega_\text{eff}$ comes from: The efficient portfolio is chosen by an investor who aims to achieve minimum variance *given a minimum acceptable expected return* $\bar{\mu}$.
 Hence, their objective function is to choose $\omega_\text{eff}$ as the solution to
 $$\omega_\text{eff}(\bar{\mu}) = \arg\min w'\Sigma w \text{ s.t. } w'\iota = 1 \text{ and } \omega'\mu \geq \bar{\mu}.$$
 The code below implements the analytic solution to this optimization problem for a benchmark return $\bar\mu$ which we set to 3 times the expected return of the minimum variance portfolio.
 We encourage you to verify that it is correct.